hntuan7684/Mapapi/README.md

 ## Authors

-Our code squad : A7640S, Yugo19 & immerSIR.
+Our code squad : A7640S, Yugo19 & immerSIR

 ## Licensing